 The Yue Fei Temple (a.k.a.
 Yuewang Temple) is located at the foot of the Qixia Hill near Hangzhou's famous West Lake.
 It is dedicated to Yue Fei, a military general of the Southern Song dynasty who is still held in high regard by the Chinese people today for his patriotism.
-It was under the military leadership of Yue Fei in 1140 AD that the Southern Song army came close to regaining the northern territories that had been lost to non-Chinese invaders (the Jurchen people and their Jin dynasty) in 1127 AD.
+It was under Yue Fei's military leadership in AD 1140 that the Southern Song army came close to regaining the northern territories that had been lost to non-Chinese invaders (the Jurchen people of the Jin dynasty) in AD 1127.
 Yue Fei was ultimately betrayed and executed though.

 Entrance of the Yue Fei Temple near Hangzhou's West LakeAs the Emperor Gaozong didn't reciprocate Yue Fei's loyalty, it took more than two decades for Yue Fei's honor to be restored posthumously.
 The succeeding Emperor Xiaozong not only dropped all charges against him but also granted him the posthumous name Wumu in AD 1169.
 A few decades and two emperors later, Yue Fei was granted the posthumous title "King of È" by Emperor Ningzong in AD 1211.
 The Yue Fei Temple was then built in AD 1221.